WHAT DOES "PEER-REVIEWED" OR "REFEREED" MEAN?

 Publications that don't use peer review (Time, Discover, Newsweek, U.S. News) rely on the judgment of the editors as to whether an article is quality material or not.
 They are not as reliable because these journals do not rely on solid, scientific scholarship.

 Note: This is an entirely different concept from "Review Articles."
 Those are book reviews.

 HOW DO I KNOW IF A JOURNAL IS PEER-REVIEWED?

 Often, you can tell just by looking.
 A scholarly journal is visibly different from magazines, but occasionally it can be hard to tell.
-If you want to be certain that a journal is peer-reviewed, limit your searches to Scholarly/Peer-Reviewed results.
-Search our Journals A - Z. Type the journal's title into the text box and search, and your results will provide a variety of information about the journal, including whether the journal contains articles that are peer reviewed or refereed.
+If you want to be certain that a journal is peer-reviewed, limit your searches to Peer-Reviewed results.
+You can also search with Journal Search in OneSearch.
+Type the journal's title into the text box and search, and your results will provide a variety of information about the journal, including whether the journal contains articles that are peer reviewed.

 You might find that resources provided by your library can be really helpful, and you can access many of these resources online through your library's website.

 Don't forget that our librarians are excellent resources!

 When conducting research it is important to distinguish between journal articles and magazine articles.
 Journal articles are typically referred to as "scholarly," while magazine articles are usually considered "popular".

 |Content||In-depth, primary account of original findings written by the researcher(s); very specific information, with the goal of scholarly communication.||Secondary discussion of someone else's research; may include personal narrative or opinion; general information, purpose is to entertain or inform.|